 A1) It is university policy that new students and those recently transferred who have not completed at least two semesters at UNT Dallas will have an "Advising Required" hold on their account.
 Students who are on academic probation will also have an "Advising Required" hold on their account.
-Any student with an "Advising Required" or "TSI not complete" hold in his/her student center is required to make an appointment to meet with an academic advisor prior to registration.
+Any student with an "Advising Required" hold in his/her student center is required to make an appointment to meet with an academic advisor prior to registration.
 (You may call 972-338-1645 to make your appointment or e-mail Advising@untdallas.edu) This is to advise students on selecting the best possible courses to ensure academic success.
-Upon successful completion of the appointment, the student will receive an "Advising Code" from their advisor which they can use to remove the hold when they register for classes.

 Q2) I can’t register because I have a “Student Financial Obligation” hold on my account.
 How do I remove it?

 A2) Students will see this hold each semester and it will need to be removed prior to registration.
 In order to acknowledge this agreement, you may remove the hold by following the steps below

 - Log into your MY UNTDallas account using your EUID and password

 - Select the link “Remove Holds” (For Summer/Fall registration there will be two links – select either)

 - Once you have read the document; scroll to the bottom and select “Confirm” and the message will appear: “No current hold information found” (If it was the last remaining hold).

 Q3) I am trying to register for a course, but it says that I need a “permission code.”
 What should I do?